JaleesMoeen/StrokeScope_EDA/README.md

 - Classification on the basis of gender, and age group with different work types.

-- Develop predictive models to assess an individual's risk of experiencing a stroke based on their demographic and health-related attributes.
+- Assess an individual's risk of experiencing a stroke based on their demographic and health-related attributes.

 - Examine how stroke rates is effected based on marital status, bmi, residnece and smoking habit.